Adoption leave changes lives.

 - Provide proof of the adoption or surrogacy.
 Again, we’ll explain what counts as proof in more detail below.

 Once you’ve assessed the employee’s eligibility, you must confirm within 28 days how much statutory adoption pay they’ll receive.
-You’ll also have to confirm when the pay will start and stop.
+You’ll also have to confirm when the payments will start and stop.

 Proof of Adoption

 If an employee requests adoption leave or adoption pay, you can ask for proof of their adoption or surrogacy arrangement.
-Employees only have to provide proof if you ask for it.
+Employees only have to provide proof if they ask for it.